-Montgomery Property Tax Protest ARB Tax Savings over $28MM in 2023
+Montgomery Property Tax Protest ARB Tax Savings over $35MM in 2024

-After record stinginess at the informal level, the Montgomery Central Appraisal District (MCAD) was handed some solid defeats by the impartial appraisal review board (ARB) in 2023.
-67% of all formal appeals ended in a reduction, including 74% for single family homes. $876 million in residential values were reduced, while businesses got $176 million removed from their tax burden.
-Land your own victory against MCAD when you enroll in O’Connor’s Property Tax Protection Program(TM) today.
+Following a record level of constraint at the informal level, the Montgomery Central Appraisal District (MCAD) was handed some solid defeats by the impartial appraisal review board (ARB) in 2024.
+76% of all formal appeals ended in a reduction, including 83% for homes. $1.15 billion in residential values was reduced, while businesses got $514 million removed from their tax burden.
+Land your own victory against MCAD when you enroll in O’Connor’s Property Tax Protection Program™ today.
 There are never any upfront or hidden fees, and you will only pay if you reduce your property taxes.
 Enroll, relax, and save.

 Protests with Written ARB DeterminationSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.